 You will be paid every other Friday by direct deposit to the bank of your choice.
-If a scheduled payday falls on a county observed holiday, the deposit will be made the day before.
-On the first regularly scheduled work day after the deposit is made, each employee will receive written payroll direct deposit information.
-An example of that notification is on the next page.
+If a scheduled payday falls on a County-recognized holiday, the deposit will be made the day before.
+On the day the deposit is made, your supervisor will provide you with a notice that provides the details of your earnings for that pay period.
+The notification is non-negotiable, and provides information regarding: your rate of pay, the hours worked in the current pay period, benefit deductions, State and Federal deductions vacation, holidays, sick leave and voluntary deductions.
+An example of this notification is on the next page.